openbmc/docs/CONTRIBUTING.md

  * Ensure that your code compiles without warnings, especially for changes to the kernel.

+## Pace of Review

+Contributors who are used to code reviews by their team internal to their own company, or who are not used to code reviews at all, are sometimes surprised by the pace of code reviews in open source projects.
+Try to keep in mind that those reviewing your patch may be contributing to OpenBMC in a volunteer or partial-time capacity, may be in a timezone far removed from your own, and may have very deep review queues already of patches which have been waiting longer than yours.

+If you feel your patch has been missed entirely, of course, it's alright to email the maintainers (addresses available in MAINTAINERS file) or ping them on IRC- but a reasonable timeframe to do so is on the order of a week, not on the order of hours.

+The maintainers' job is to ensure that incoming patches are as correct and easy to maintain as possible.
+Part of the nature of open source is attrition - contributors can come and go easily - so maintainers tend not to put stock in promises such as "I will add unit tests in a later patch" or "I will be implementing this proposal by the end of next month."
+This often manifests as reviews which may seem harsh or exacting; please keep in mind that the community is trying to collaborate with you to build a patch that will benefit the project on its own.

 Developer's Certificate of Origin 1.1
 -------------------------------------